Bayesian nonparametric modeling of latent partitions via Stirling-gamma priors: Distribution theory for Stirling-gamma processes

 The results in Theorem~\ref{theo:MarginalKm} hold exclusively at the $m\text{th}$ sample from the Stirling-gamma process.
 For arbitrary \emph{fixed} values of $a, b$ and $m$ the distribution of the number of cluster $K_n$ is given in equation~\eqref{eq:Kn_dist}, whose moments are not available in closed form.
 It is well known that the number of clusters $K_n$ arising at a generic $n\text{th}$ draw from the predictive scheme in equation~\eqref{eq:SGDP_scheme} maintains the logarithmic divergence typical of the Gibbs-type processes with $\sigma = 0$.
 This is because $K_n/ \log{n} \to \alpha \sim \mathrm{Sg}(a, b,m)$ in distribution as $n\to\infty$, as discussed in \citet{Pitman1996}.
 On the other hand, one key aspect of Theorem~\ref{theo:MarginalKm} is that the expectation of the number of clusters among $\theta_1,\dots,\theta_m$, obtained from equation~\eqref{eq:SGDP_scheme}, is \emph{independent} of $m$.
 Indeed, it will be shown in Section~\ref{subsec:robust} that the distribution of $K_m$ provided in equation~\eqref{eq:K_m} converges to a finite discrete random variable as $m \rightarrow \infty$.
-This is a consequence of Proposition~\ref{pro:limit_gamma} and the diverging nature of $K_n$ discussed above: while $K_n$ diverges at a logarithmic rate in $n$, the Stirling-gamma prior makes $\alpha$ approach zero logarithmically in $m$.
-The two rates perfectly compensate each other when the \emph{observed} sample size $n$ reaches the \emph{reference} sample size $m$.
+This is a consequence of Proposition~\ref{pro:limit_gamma} and the diverging nature of $K_n$ discussed above: while $K_n$ diverges at a logarithmic rate $\alpha\log{n}$, the Stirling-gamma prior makes $\alpha$ approach zero logarithmically in $m$.
+Hence, when $m = n$ and both $m, n \to \infty$, the divergence to infinity and the convergence to zero happen at the same rate, which implies that the resulting random variable $\alpha \log{m}$ approaches a finite quantity instead of diverging.